Mughal Central Asia campaign: Campaign

-In response, Shah Jahan redesignated his son Aurangzeb, then the governor of Gujarat, to lead the Central Asian Campaign and restore order with an army of around 25,000 men who departed from Kabul on April 1647.
-Despite the comparative smallness size of his army in commensuration with Murad's, Aurangzeb made the Uzbeks flee at a valley called Derah-i-Garz and later defeated the Uzbeks near Balkh, then proceeding to the city with relative ease.
+In response, Shah Jahan redesignated his son Aurangzeb, then the subadar (governor) of Gujarat, to lead the Central Asian Campaign and restore order with an army of around 25,000 men who departed from Kabul on April 1647.
+Despite the comparatively small size of his army in commensuration with Murad's, Aurangzeb made the Uzbeks flee at the Derah-i-Garz valley and later defeated the Uzbeks near Balkh, then proceeding to the city with relative ease.
 They arrived at the city on May 25 and Aurangzeb left Rajput Madhu Singh Hada in command of the city.
-However, upon hearing this information, Abd al-Aziz gathered a large force of around 120,000 men to thwart the Mughals, these troops were led by Qutluq Muhammad and Beg Ughli.
+However, upon hearing this information, Abd al-Aziz gathered a large force of around 120,000 men to thwart the Mughals.
+These troops were led by Qutluq Muhammad and Beg Ughli.
 After three days at Balkh, Aurangzeb set off to confront the Uzbeks at Aqcha.
 They met on June 1, but Aurangzeb defeated them and prepared to retreat following the plunder of Beg Ughli's camp on June 5.
 However, they were met with the full force of the Uzbek army on June 7, but managed to beat the disorganized Uzbeks and return to Balkh on the 11th.
 Though, there were many difficulties for the Mughals at Balkh.
 The local people did not like the Mughals, and basic necessities were scarce.
 Shah Jahan knew that it would be impossible to maintain these provinces.
 Both sides wanted to make peace, with Abd al-Aziz quoted as saying "to fight with such a man [Aurangzeb] is to court one's ruin".
-Shah Jahan wanted to concede Balkh to Nazr Muhammad on the basis he showed modesty.
+Shah Jahan wished to concede Balkh to Nazr Muhammad on the basis he showed modesty.
 However, Muhammad accepted Balkh but did not show submission, on the basis of illness.
-In reality, he was a vain person and knew that they would accept anyway, given the impeding winter, which was proven to be true.
-The Indians were reluctant to face the winter of Bukhara.
+In reality, he thought that they would accept anyway, given the coming winter, which was proven to be true.
+The Mughals were reluctant to face the winter of Bukhara.
 Aurangzeb, desperate to leave Balkh, hastily agreed and left on October 3, 1647.
 The last of the Mughal army returned to Kabul on November 10, marking the end of the campaign.